hmcts/adoption-web/playwright-e2e/README.md

 |-|- settings # essential settings for the framework, such as user credentials and URLs.
 |-|- tests # Here is where you can do your magic. 🧙‍♂️

- playwright.config.ts # This sits outside playwright-e2e folder, but is the config file for playwright only tests.
+ playwright.config.ts # This sits outside playwright-e2e folder in the projects root.
+It is the config file for playwright only tests.
 ```